LETTER WRITING COMPETITION 2021-2022

 Urgent response needed to current crisis in West Papua

-Since the announcement of the Provisional Government of West Papua, Indonesia has stepped up its human rights abuses in West Papua.
-I am therefore writing to ask you to: 1) pressure the Australian government to push for a Fact-Finding Mission to West Papua by the UN High Commissioner for Human Rights; and 2) support West Papua’s inclusion in the UN Special Committee on Decolonization.
+Since the announcement of the Provisional Government of West Papua in 2020, Indonesia has stepped up its human rights abuses in West Papua.
+I am therefore writing to ask you: (1) to pressure the Australian government to push for a UN Fact-Finding Mission; and (2) to support West Papua’s inclusion on the agenda of the UN Special Committee on Decolonization.

-An evidence-based report by an independent observer on the current situation in West Papua is imperative.
+An evidence-based report by an independent observer on this undeclared war in West Papua is imperative.
 Indonesia agreed to a UN Fact-Finding Mission in 2017 but has refused to allow the visit.
 In 2019, the 79 nations of the Organisation of African, Caribbean and Pacific States, and the 18 nations of the Pacific Island Forum passed resolutions supporting the UN Fact-Finding Mission to West Papua and urged members to address the root cause of the conflict.
+Since then, the Netherlands, Spain, Poland, and UK parliaments, and the European Union have also passed resolutions.

-Australia prides itself on being a champion of peace, justice, and human rights, and has recently criticised the oppressive military government in Myanmar.
-It is in Australia’s strategic interests to support a peaceful resolution to a worsening crisis in West Papua.
-Australia needs to call on Indonesia to grant the UN access to West Papua without delay, and to support the addition of West Papua to the UN agenda in September.
+Because it is in Australia’s strategic interests to support a peaceful resolution to a worsening crisis, the government needs to call on Indonesia to grant United Nations access to West Papua without delay, and to support the inclusion of West Papua on the UN Decolonisation agenda.

 Thank you, and I look forward to hearing from you.